Planet

 DCC is mostly offered in cardholder-present environments like retail stores, hotels, and restaurants.
 And you’ll see why when we explain how it works.
 Suppose a British customer travels to Japan and wishes to purchase a gift from a local shop.
 The product is marked up in Japanese Yen.

-1. The shopkeeper taps the price in yen onto the payment terminal.
+1. The shopkeeper taps the price in Yen onto the payment terminal.

 2. The customer inserts their card into the payment terminal.